tht/autodoist/README.md

     python autodoist.py -a <API Key>

-If you want to enable recursive-mode, run with the `-r` argument:
+If you want to enable recurring re-use mode, run with the `-r` argument:

     python autodoist.py -a <API Key> -r